wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/role-of-champion/includes/how-to-successfully-leverage-resources.md

 There are many resources available to OKR Champions and having a sense of what these are and when to deploy them creates a stronger program.

-Generally, resources fall into three buckets: pre-program kickoff, program mechanics and future state.
+Generally, resources fall into three buckets: pre-program kickoff, the OKR cycle, and future state.

 ## Pre-program kickoff

 Before you kick off your OKR program with Viva Goals, be sure to read our [Viva Goals Adoption Guide](https://go.microsoft.com/fwlink/?linkid=2193441).
 This guide provides guidance on how to roll out a pilot program successfully, including communication templates.

-## The OKR Cycle
+## The OKR cycle

 **At the beginning of the OKR program** once users have their accounts set up, Champions should direct their teams to the [Get Started with Viva Goals](/paths/viva-goals-get-started) learning path.
 This course introduces OKRs as a goal-setting framework, shows how to write great OKRs, and provides software basics for using the platform.